Need help submitting your writing to literary journals or book publishers/literary agents? Click here! →

 Remember: When You’re Feeling Alone, Reach Out To Other Writers

 Writers understand writer problems.
 And there are organizations all over the country that offer supportive environments where writers can explore their craft, learn about their industry, and vent their frustrations about the writing life.
 Making friends with other writers can improve many aspects of your career and your life.
 Find a list of national writing organizations here.
-Or, visit our Writers Classifieds for a list of writing conferences near you.

 Question: Have you ever faced the challenge of unsupportive family members?
 What did you do?
 Please share your story in our comments section (so that other writers can benefit from your experiences!).